SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0751 GMT

 -------------------------------------

-The benchmark five-year rate closed up 1 bp at 7.89 percent while the one-year rate ended 1 bp lower at 8.32 percent.
+The benchmark five-year swap rate down 1 basis point at 7.87 percent while the one-year rate falls 4 basis points to 8.29 percent.

 CALL MONEY